Azure/CARML-Learn/docs/wiki/Lab 9 - Interoperability.md

     1. Remove existing deploy.json files (_Optional_)
     1. Remove Bicep metadata from the new JSON files (_Optional_)
     1. Remove Bicep files and folders (_Optional_)
-    1. Update workflow YAML files to replace .Bicep with .json so that deployments now use the newly created .json files (_Optional_)
+    1. Update workflow YAML files to replace .bicep with .json so that deployments now use the newly created .json files (_Optional_)

 1. To run the script, right-click on the `ConvertTo-ARMTemplate.ps1` file, and select copy path